-The Company's compensation philosophy, determined by the Compensation Committee, is pay-for-performance, which is designed to align executives' compensation with performance against the Company's short-term and long-term performance objectives.
+The Company's compensation philosophy is pay-for-performance.
+This compensation philosophy is intended to align executives' compensation with performance against the Company's short-term and long-term performance objectives.
 The compensation philosophy and compensation program design are also intended to provide compensation and incentives needed to attract, motivate and retain key executives who are crucial to the Company's long-term success.
-Execution of this philosophy may vary year to year depending on evolving objectives and challenges.
-Our plan design for fiscal year 2014 is summarized below.
+The manner in which our compensation philosophy is implemented may vary from year to year depending on evolving objectives and challenges.
+Our plan design for fiscal year 2015 is summarized below.